kapouer/dom-tag-template-literal/README.md

 1. DOM `Node` objects, which will be inserted at the corresponding slot in the DOM tree.
 2. Arrays, which will be handled recursively.
+3. null or undefined values are converted to empty string (as of version 1.1.0)

 All other values will be passed like in usual template strings.

 ### Example with arrays